 Where additional resources may help expand a project's scope or outcome, States, Tribes, and local communities are encouraged to identify and leverage other public and private funding sources to be used in conjunction with AMLER Program funding.
-In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC)7 and the Economic Development Administration (EDA), and the Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization (IWG).1 While matching funds are not required to be eligible for AMLER grants, OSMRE recommends that State and Tribal programs encourage applicants to leverage other public and private resources or to provide in-kind contributions, to demonstrate project viability and broader stakeholder buy-in.
-The IWG has established a "clearinghouse" for Federal programs that offer financial support to coal-impacted communities.
+In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC) and the Economic Development Administration (EDA).
+While matching funds are not required to be eligible for AMLER grants, OSMRE recommends that State and Tribal programs encourage applicants to leverage other public and private resources or to provide in-kind contributions, to demonstrate project viability and broader stakeholder buy-in.
 A non-exhaustive list of examples of funding combinations includes:

-AMLER \$ + Private \$

-Additional funds could demonstrate economic and community development with a nexus to an AML site.

-- AMLER \$ + AML \$ Monies will need to be tracked separately.
-OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + Infrastructure Investment and Jobs Act (IIJABipartisan Infrastructure Law (BIL; Pub.
-L. No. 117-58) AML \$2 Monies will need to be tracked separately.
+- AMLER \$ + Private \$ Additional funds could demonstrate economic and community development with a nexus to an AML site. - AMLER \$ + AML \$ Monies will need to be tracked separately.
+OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + Infrastructure Investment and Jobs Act (IIJA; Pub.
+L. No. 117-58) AML \$ Monies will need to be tracked separately.
 OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + ARC \$